klerk-framework/website/docs/advanced-topics/persistence.md

 ds.url = "jdbc:sqlite:/path/to/database"
 ```

-Create a SqlPersistence object and configure Clerk to use it:
+Create a SqlPersistence object and configure Klerk to use it:
 ```
 val sqlitePersistence = SqlPersistence(ds)
 val config = ConfigBuilder<Context, Data>(Data).build {